agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 would have occurred had the randomization process turned out differently.

-**Example**: In the creativity study, under the null hypothesis, that the difference between the extrinsic and intrinsic treatments made no difference, we now posses 47 creativity scores with which we can compute different test statistics for other randomizations.
+**Example**: In the creativity study, under the null hypothesis---that the difference between the extrinsic and intrinsic treatments was nothing---we now posses 47 creativity scores with which we can compute different test statistics for other randomizations.

 For current randomization the test statistic is 4.
 For another randomization shown in the book the test statistic is 2.07.
+It is possible to generate the test statistic for all combinations.

-**Definition**: checks out.
+**Definition**: checks out!

-**Checklist**: yes; true; none; not-chapter; running; none
+**Checklist**: yes; true;

 ---

-> That conclusion could be incorrect, however, because the
+> That conclusion (that the null hypothesis is wrong) could be
+> incorrect, however, because the randomization is capable of
-> randomization is capable of producing such an extreme.
+> producing such an extreme.

 **Claims**: (The conclusion that the null hypothesis is wrong)[1], could be (incorrect)[2].